Shivam6735/Netflix-Data-Analysis/README.md

 Insight:
 The dataset shows a peak in movie releases in one specific year, indicating a significant increase in content production during that period.

-Techniques Used
+Techniques Used:

-Data Cleaning and preprocessing
+* Data Cleaning and preprocessing
-Data type optimization (category conversion) Aggregation and statistical analysis
+* Data type optimization (category conversion)
+* Aggregation and statistical analysis
-Data visualization for pattern recognition
+* Data visualization for pattern recognition
-Exploratory Data Analysis (EDA)
+* Exploratory Data Analysis (EDA)

-Skills Demonstrated
+Skills Demonstrated:

-Data analysis using Python
+* Data analysis using Python
-Data manipulation with Pandas
+* Data manipulation with Pandas
-Visualization using Seaborn and Matplotlib
+* Visualization using Seaborn and Matplotlib
-Extracting meaningful insights from real-world datasets
+* Extracting meaningful insights from real-world datasets